robinjulien/rcloud/README.md

 ```

 The database will be created automatically at the given path, or if it exists it will load the content.
+Warning : the database path is used relatively to the directory path.

 Note that each start of the application invalidates all sessions.
 You will have to log in after a restart.